Jason-Whitmore/jpf/docs/PolynomialModel.md

 ## Examples

-There is one [example](Example.md) in the Examples.java class which demonstrates and tests the features of the class: "polynomialsin".
+There are two [examples](Example.md) in the Examples.java class which demonstrates and tests the features of the class: "polynomialsin" and "polynomialoverfit".

 ## Considerations